srvCodes/clap4clip/README.md

 This repo is designed with the aim of benchmarking various finetuning methods for class-incremental learning with the pre-trained CLIP model.

-The instructions below depict how to run the models provided with the initial release on CIFAR100 (check the repo `scripts/`):
+The instructions below depict how to run the models provided with the initial release on CIFAR100 (check the repo `scripts/` and edit ):

 - CLAP4CLIP with hand-crafted prompts (our base CLAP model):
 ```